DanNitz/new-song-notebook-test/README.md

  7. Datestamps/logs for when songs were originally created and edited for record keeping
  8. Add a dark/light format toggle switch

-Thanks for checking my project out!
+Thanks for checking out my project!